 Medicaid provides financial support for nearly 20% of all personal healthcare spending in the United States.

-The projected annual out of pocket expenses for an individual using Medicaid coverage is just $257 per year.
+Additionally, the projected annual out of pocket expenses for an individual using Medicaid coverage is just $257 per year.

 If you think you’re eligible for Medicaid and want to learn more about joining the 64.5 million Americans who enjoy these benefits, let us know at [email protected].
 We are happy to walk you through any questions you have about the program!